 Once the student satisfies the requirements for a given concentration, the concentration area will appear on the student's final transcript (not on the diploma).

-Note: Concentrations within the MLS program are not designed to be a professional or vocational credentials, but rather to enrich the student’s knowledge and understanding of this curricular field of study.
+Note: Concentrations within the MLS program are not designed to be professional or vocational credentials, but rather to enrich the student’s knowledge and understanding of this curricular field of study.

 Transfer credit: Students must file a Petition for Transfer Credit, accompanied by a course description and official transcript, with the MLS office.
 Transfer credit will be accepted by the Dean under the following regulations: